KSechkar/rc_e_coli/README.md

 # rc_e_coli
 MATLAB code for modelling how synthetic gene circuits interact with the host cell's (_E. coli_) native genes and affect its growth rate, used in the manuscript 'A coarse-grained bacterial cell model for resource-aware analysis and design of synthetic gene circuits'.

+## File organisation
 The folders are organised as follows:

-## cell_model
+### cell_model
 Contains scripts implementing the model of an E.coli cell.
 These include:
 - _cell_simulator.m_ - a Matlab class object enabling simulations of the host cell.
 The expression of synthetic circuits can be simulated by loading the 'heterologous gene' and 'external input' modules (see _het_modules_ and _ext_inputs_ folders).
 Note that the associated modules' parameters must be pushed into the main simulator's memory using the function _push_het()_ every time they are altered.
 - _cell_params.m_ - provides default values of all parameters describing the host cell